 - Larger rockets with stable flights still perfectly legal in the UK.

 On the face of it, mini-rockets like these didn’t do a lot of harm.
 In fact they were great fun, especially the ones that screeched and then banged.
 However, the powers that be decided that small rockets, like bangers and airbombs, were too much of a nuisance firework and also in the pocket money price range, so too appealing to youth!
 Thus they were banned with legislation targeting their apparent “erratic flight”.

 These tiny rockets were often launched from milk bottles or similar, giving them the informal description of “bottle rockets”.

-The images shown above were posted in our Forum by member Air Bomb King.
+The images shown above were posted in my Forum by member Air Bomb King.

 Readers over a certain age who remember bottle rockets should be advised that modern rockets on sale to consumers in the UK should never be fired from a bottle.
 They are simply too big and you risk the bottle tipping over before the rocket takes off.
 Use the supplied launch tube.

 If you are following the Beginner’s Guides then you can click here to return to that page.
 Alternatively you can click here to see the main menu of each firework type in this section if you want to read more (or click on the menu at the top of this page to access all of my guides).

 If you have any questions then please feel free to join my Fireworks Forum and ask away.
 Members are always here to help beginners and no question is too silly.

 If you’re ready to buy fireworks for your display then the Buying Fireworks section will guide you further.